 We’re working on making DiviGrid fully compatible with Divi 5

-Divi Speed Optimization with Expert Tips and Techniques
+Divi Speed Optimization Guide: Expert Tips & Proven Techniques

 By Divigrid